klee045/assurity/README.md

 - It might also be possible that retrieval of Security Group information might be a cron job of some sort, which also indicates that the app will be headless with no interface.

 - The current method of storing secrets and IDs in `.env` is definitely not ideal and secure but this direction was chosen to cut down on overhead trying to find a suitable self-hostable solution

-  - with time, other more secure storage options should be explored: `AWS Secrets Manager`, `Azure Key Vault`
+  - with time, **other more secure storage options should be explored**: `AWS Secrets Manager`, `Azure Key Vault`

+- The endpoint is named `/group/security/sync` because Security Groups are a subset of Groups and in the future, endpoints related to Groups might be implemented

+- I have also implemented `createIfNotExistsSecurityGroup` alongside `upsertSecurityGroup` because I am unsure if there are any use cases that require only the creation of new security groups but not updating existing ones despite possible changes
+  - `upsert` seems more likely to me so the **main implementation was upsert**